bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-10-brainwashed.md

 Because _Phantom Love_ portrayed ‘a sort of illumination’ after the darkness of _The Bloody Child_, Menkes felt ready to explore something different next.
 Her first film shot digitally, _Dissolution_ (2010) also features her first male protagonist, played by Israeli actor Didi Fire.
 Menkes takes on the ‘wounded male counterpart to the alienated female character I’d been tracking all these years.’
 His violence towards the feminine is also tied, Menkes notes, to Israeli violence against the Palestinians.
 Male violence is not glorified or celebrated, because he’s shown as ‘morally corrupt and weak inside’.

 Placing a man at the heart of her work for the first time prepared her to make a film like _Brainwashed_.
 Though it sounds like a bold step into the unknown, she is also revisiting familiar terrain, mining subjects and themes she’s explored before.
 ‘I just didn’t have the reverence for the masterful male filmmakers that others had.
 This is not to say I don’t revere great filmmakers, but I was always aware that the position of women in these films was not representative.
 I didn’t see some of the classic patriarchal films until fairly late in my filmmaking.
 I was literally afraid to see those films.
 I thought they would destroy me.’

-Sophia Satchell-Baeza, _Sight and Sound_, May 2023
+**Sophia Satchell-Baeza, _Sight and Sound_, May 2023**

-<![endif]-->
+<br><br>

 **BRAINWASHED: SEX-CAMERA-POWER**
 _Directed by_: Nina Menkes
 ©: Brainwashedmovie LLC
 _Logos_: Menkesfilm, Eos World Fund, CalArts Center for New Performance
-_Executive Producers_: Tim Disney,
-Susan Disney Lord, Abigail Disney
+_Executive Producers_: Tim Disney,  Susan Disney Lord, Abigail Disney
 _Produced by_: Nina Menkes
 _Line Producer (Atlanta Production Unit)_: Nsenga Burton
-_Line Producer (Beverly Hills Production Unit/Los Angeles Production Unit)_:
+_Line Producer (Beverly Hills Production Unit/Los Angeles Production Unit)_:  Sijia Ma
-Sijia Ma
 _Line Producer (Mar Del Plata, Argentina Production Unit - Santiago San Martin Media)_: Santiago San Martin
 _Line Producer (London Production Unit - Onerva Pictures)_: Tanja Rusi
-_Creative Producers_: Inka Rusi,
+_Creative Producers_: Inka Rusi,  Cecily Rhett
-Cecily Rhett
 _Unit Production Manager (Silverlake, LA Production Unit)_: Daphne Teng
-_Post-production Supervisor_:
-Jim Rosenthal
+_Post-production Supervisor_:  Jim Rosenthal
 _Film Research_: Sarah Ben Hardouze, Francis Disney
-_Based on the talk ‘Sex and Power: The Visual Language of Cinema’ by_:
+_Based on the talk ‘Sex and Power: The Visual Language of Cinema’ by_:  Nina Menkes
-Nina Menkes
 _Director of Photography_: Shana Hagan
 _Director of Photography (Brooklyn Academy of Music Production Unit)_: Jeffrey Clanet
 _Director of Photography (Beverly Hills Production Unit/West LA Production Unit)_: Sandra Chandler